 Once the blood draw is complete, you may be asked to apply pressure around where the needle was inserted using gauze or cotton.
 This can help reduce swelling, bleeding, and bruising.
-You may also be given a cotton swab and a bandage or a band-aid to cover the area.
+You may also be given a cotton swab or bandage to cover the area.

 The type of blood draw used to gather a sample for a testosterone test is routine.
-It is usually done on an out-patient basis, and you can plan to resume your normal activities following testing.
+It is usually done on an outpatient basis, and you can resume your normal activities following testing.
 If you were told to fast before testing, you may wish to bring a light snack to eat once the test is complete.